Galaxy S20 5G review: The best new Samsung phone for your money

 And if you want a "cheaper" high-end Samsung phone?
 That's now what the newly discounted Galaxy S10 Plus ($850 at Amazon) and Note 10 Plus are for.

 I'm a big fan of the Cloud Blue color of my review unit, the way its 6.2-inch edge-to-edge display makes the phone feel pocketable, maneuverable and easy to use one-handed.
-I mostly love the camera results (however, I wish I could get closer to my subject, and there are some issues with autofocus that Samsung is addressing).
-Processing speeds are great, battery life does it job, and bonus features like ultrafast wired charging, reverse wireless charging and a 120Hz screen refresh rate give me the warm fuzzies.
+I mostly love the camera results, although I wish I could get closer to my subject, and there are some issues with autofocus that Samsung is addressing.
+Processing speeds are great, battery life does it job, and bonus features such as ultrafast wired charging, reverse wireless charging and a 120Hz screen refresh rate give me the warm fuzzies.

 It'll feel too small for some, which is the S20 Plus' main benefit.
-You also can't get a 512GB configuration, and most carriers "only" support the slower 5G bands known as sub-6.
+You also can't get a 512GB configuration, and most carriers "only" support the slower 5G bands known as Sub-6.
 (Verizon is a notable exception.
-Its mmWave S20 5G will arrive in Q2.)
-In some countries, like the UK and Australia, the S20 is the only variant with a 4G-only option.
+Its faster mmWave S20 5G will arrive in Q2.)
+In some countries, including the UK and Australia, the S20 is the only variant with a cheaper 4G-only option.

 Galaxy S20 vs. S20 Plus: What's the difference?